 Scott Kirkwood, the founder of his own touring company, City on the Side: Sidecar Motorcycle Tours, is your go-to guy for the ride of a lifetime.
 He’s been riding a Harley Davidson his whole life and has decided to show tourists Denver and Colorado the best way he knows how — from the seat of an authentic, retro motorcycle sidecar.

 City on the Side is the first and only fully licensed, insured, and government-accredited sidecar tour company in the United States, and it’s located right here in Denver.
 If you’re not familiar with a sidecar, you might be once you see a picture of one and recognize it from old movies, but only a lucky few have seen one in real life.
-Ural sidecars were used in World War II by the Russians (who stole a German invention), and they are still made today entirely by hand in the small town of Irbit, Russia that lies just east of the Ural Mountains (for which the company is named).
+Ural sidecars were used in World War II by the Russians (who reverse-engineered a German BMW R71 motorcycle), and they are still made today entirely by hand in the small town of Irbit, Russia that lies just east of the Ural Mountains (for which the company is named).

 For Kirkwood, the idea for his touring company began when he laid eyes on one for the first time after participating in the 2014 Annual Toy Run to the Children’s Hospital Colorado, an event where motorcyclists, Santa Claus and fire trucks deliver toys to patients during the holiday season.